History

 HealthWorks Theatre, an educational theater company committed to working with communities to address critical health and social issues, merges with Imagination Theater.

 Imagination Theater creates two shows in collaboration with HealthWorks.
-They are Aware Individuals: A Dialogue about Sex and HIV/AIDS for high school students and Making Healthy Choices to promote fittness and nutrition for K-5 audiences.
+They are Aware Individuals: A Dialogue about Sex and HIV/AIDS for high school students, and Making Healthy Choices to promote fitness and nutrition for K-5 audiences.

 2012